hydramod/autoR5-project-4/README_Tests.md

 ### Frontend Testing Using Selenium:

 Frontend testing focuses on evaluating the user interface and its interactive components.
 Selenium is utilized to automate browser interactions and evaluate the application's frontend functionality.
-Key areas of testing include:
+You will need chromedriver and a test supporting browser to run the frontend tests, for more information and how to get setup see [ChromeDriver](https://chromedriver.chromium.org/home).

 1. **Jarallax Initialization:** The application employs the Jarallax effect for added depth and interaction.
 Testing ensures that it initializes correctly and functions as expected.